ariakerstein/hugo-2021/content/posts/ideaphoria.md

 These days I'm not doing so much math.
 On occasion I'll dust off an old textbook, sit down with a yellow pad, pencil and a tea, crack open the book and do problems.
 Just for fun.

 What I realized is that the end is NOT to become a mathematician, or anything along these lines.
 Rather, the goal is to prime the pump for ideas.
 I know that one sure-fire way to get them going is to either:
-1. Go runing / working out
+1. Go running / working out
-2. code or do some form of math/physics.
+2. Code or do some form of math/physics.

 Why this is the case is purely a matter of speculation.
 But what I know is this is a great entry point in terms of motivations/reasons to continue doing these seemingly "wasteful" activities.
 That's right, I consider these things to be waste without this reframe.
 Let's see if it helpsn to do more of this!